Jos-Ven/Cforth-apps-esp32/rgb_ledstrip/README.md

 A zen-like light show is also possible.

-Each module has its own web-site to control its led strip/device and device independent.
+Each module has its own web-site to control its led strip and its device.

 For installation see the start in the file app.fth